volar-is/volaris/README.md

 # Volaris

-A Rust-based state-of-the-art encryption CLI, desktop and mobile app.
+A modern, secure Rust-based encryption tool for desktops, CLI interfaces and even mobile devices.

 **Privacy and security come first**.